Elliptic flow splittings in the Polyakov-looped Nambu-Jona Lasinio transport model: Conclusion

 \section{Conclusion}

 With the partonic phase of heavy-ion collisions described by a partonic transport model that is based on the 3-flavor Nambu-Jona-Lasinio (NJL) model or its extension with the inclusion of the Polyakov loops, we have revisited the elliptic flow ($v_2$) splittings between particles and their antiparticles in relativistic heavy-ion collisions at RHIC-BES energies.
 We have checked that for a partonic matter in a box with periodic boundary conditions, the NJL and pNJL transport models lead to their respective thermal momentum distributions if the Pauli-blocking factors are included in the collision integral of the NJL model and a properly modified treatment of parton scatterings is introduced in the pNJL transport model.
 In a partonic matter of a given temperature and baryon chemical potential, it is found that the pNJL transport model gives a higher net quark density and a stronger vector potential than those from the NJL transport model.
 As a result, a larger $v_2$ splitting is found between $s$ and $\bar{s}$ quarks in heavy-ion collisions, and this affects the $v_2$ splitting between final $\Lambda$ and $\bar{\Lambda}$.
 On the other hand, due to the competition between effects from the longitudinal Lorentz contraction, the baryon chemical potential, and the expansion time at different collision energies, the magnitude of the vector potential and the $v_2$ splitting between quarks and antiquark changes non-monotonically with the increasing collision energy for a given vector coupling constant in both the NJL and the pNJL model.
 Consequently, the $v_2$ splitting between final hadrons and their antiparticles also shows a non-monotonic dependence on the collision energy.
-To fit the experimental data, we have found that a stronger vector coupling is needed at lower collision energies in which the baryon chemical potential is larger but a weaker vector coupling at higher collision energies corresponding to a lower baryon chemical potential.
-Our study thus makes it possible to determine from heavy-ion collision experiments the vector interaction in the partonic matter, which will help understand the equation of state of quark matter at large baryon chemical potentials and thus the QCD phase diagram.
+The resulting $v_2$ splitting between $K^+$ and $K^-$ reproduces the STAR data at $\sqrt{s_{NN}}=7.7$ GeV but overestimates it at higher collision energies.
+For the $v_2$ splitting between protons and antiprotons, the STAR data at $\sqrt{s_{NN}}=7.7$ GeV can be reproduced with the range of vector coupling in both NJL and pNJL transport models considered in the present study, while the STAR data at higher collision energies favor a weak vector interaction in these transport models.
+Although our calculations underestimate the STAR data on the $v_2$ splitting between $\Lambda$ and $\bar\Lambda$ at $\sqrt{s_{NN}}=7.7$ GeV, a strong (weak) vector interaction is favored in the NJL (pNJL) transport model for collisions at higher energies.
+Our study has therefore provided useful insight on the determination of the vector interaction in the partonic matter produced in heavy-ion collisions, which will help understand the equation of state of quark matter at large baryon chemical potentials and thus the QCD phase diagram.

 \begin{appendix}